aio-libs/create-aio-app/create_aio_app/template/{{cookiecutter.project_name}}/docs/source/index.rst

 Requirements
 ------------

-For start with `create aio app` you need to have:
+To start with `create aio app` you need to have:

    - docker
    - docker-compose